swiftlang/swift-evolution/proposals/0000-add-sequence-based-init-and-merge-to-dictionary.md

 ## Alternatives considered

 As suggested in the thread, a method could be added to `SequenceType` that would build a dictionary.
 This approach seems less of a piece with the rest of the standard library, and overly verbose when used with a `Dictionary` that is only passing through filtering or mapping operations.
 In addition, I don't think the current protocol extension system could handle a passthrough case (i.e., something like `extension SequenceType where Generator.Element == (Key, Value)`).

+An earlier version of this proposal suggested a non-failable version of the sequence-based initializer that would implicitly choose the final value passed as the "winner".
+This option makes too strong an assumption about the desired behavior for duplicate keys, leading to an unpredictable and opaque API.

 Alternately, the status quo could be maintained.